 Should the student decide to re-enroll in the Institute, he/she will retain credit for any classes successfully completed before the withdrawal.
 If withdrawal occurred under unsatisfactory academic status, a student is required to meet any outstanding academic requirements for the term in which he/she withdrew prior to enrollment in the subsequent term.
-A student may start where they left off at time of withdrawal, provided no curriculum changes have occurred, and with the approval of the Campus Director and/or Director of Financial Aid and Student Services.
+A student may continue their education at the beginning of the course in which they withdrew, provided no curriculum changes have occurred, and with the approval of the Campus Director and/or Director of Student Affairs.
 PIA reserves the right to deny a student's reentry into a program of study if such reentry is not in accordance with sound educational practices.